 Last year I made pencil cookies with cute labels and all.
 And I included a free printable.
 This year, I had significantly less time–due to the fact that I co-hosted the Spring fest on Saturday for the entire school, thus my excuse is a good one–so I relied on my easiest, go-to cookie decorating method: Sprinkles.
 Anyone can decorate these.
 Anyone.
 First time picking up a bag of icing?
 You can make these.
 Afraid of a pinterest fail?
 You can make these.

 how to make sparkly super star cookies for teacher

 you will need:*

 *Find the decorating bags, couplers, tips and sprinkles in the craft store.
-For information on food coloring, click HERE.
+For food coloring information, click HERE.
 (Electric Pink, Orange, Egg Yellow, Electric Green and Sky Blue Americolor Soft Gel Paste used here.)
-For information on finding supplies, click HERE.
+For cookie decorating supplies, click HERE.
 For basic cookie decorating instructions, click HERE.

 bake your cookies.
 Prepare cookie dough according to the recipe, chill, and roll out.
 Cut out stars.
 Bake and let cool completely.